See the Story Index for Wael Abdelgawad’s other stories.

 Sometimes I wonder, did Shaykh Rashid understand what he was doing when he said those words to me?
 One might say that he was speaking of spiritual struggle, the eternal battle against the lower self, if not for the fact that he was about to leave for an actual war zone.
 The year was 1993, not 2003.
 Jihad was not yet a dirty word.
 The mujahideen of Afghanistan were heroes even in the West.
 Still, to make such a statement to an impressionable fourteen year old boy, without framing it in any broader context, without perspective, without explaining the limitations and rules that govern conflict in Islam, was so irresponsible that Shaykh Rashid might as well have put a gun in my hand himself.
 I can only shake my head now.

 A year later we learned that Rashid was dead, martyred in the siege of Sarajevo.
 Shortly after that – having skipped two grades during my school years – I was back in California for university.
 I was fifteen years old and on my own, as my parents remained behind in the Middle East.

 In my fifteenth and sixteenth years, I did all the things Shaykh Rashid told me to do.
 I excelled in my studies.
 I set up a da’wah booth on campus and found other Muslims to staff it with me.
-I sourced da’wah materials and created my own pamphlets as well.
+I sourced da’wah materials and created my own pamphlets.
 I assisted in three janazahs.
-I did indeed slaughter a sheep, and while I still remember the sight and smell of the blood and guts and never cared to repeat the experience, it made an impression and I never again took meat for granted.
+I did indeed slaughter a sheep, and while I still remember the sight and smell of the blood and guts and never care to repeat the experience, it made an impression and I never again took meat for granted.